triplemcoder14/qacetech-assessment/README.md

 ### Implementation:
 - The **Cats application** was containerized using a **Dockerfile** to ensure portability and consistency across environments.
 - The application was deployed to a **Kubernetes cluster** with horizontal scaling enabled.
 This ensures that the application can handle increased load by scaling out, providing fault tolerance and availability.
-- **Prometheus** was set up for monitoring the health of the application, and **Grafana** was used to visualize metrics and ensure that the system can respond to failures by scaling automatically.
+- **Prometheus** was set up for monitoring the health of the application, and **Jaeger** was used to visualize metrics and ensure that the system can respond to failures by scaling automatically.

 ---